odholden/maps-starter/README.md

 # testing-sandbox

-A repo containing basic Jest config practise simple unit tests on functions and classes in JavaScript
+A repo containing basic Jest config practise simple unit tests on functions and classes in JavaScript and Typescript.

 ##Installation##